RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 Opening her eyes again she looked at the source of the sound.

 Debug had rivers of tears flowing across and down the side of her face.
 Trouble reached out to try and comfort them.
-But when they pressed a hand gently on their chest as they had done before to help them relax, Debug shifted and seized the arm and held it close pressing it between her breasts.
+But when they pressed a hand gently on their chest as they had done before to help them relax, Debug shifted and seized the arm and held it close pressing it between her small breasts.

 Since Trouble barely had a pair of her own she was a bit unfamiliar with the soft sensation she was focusing on.
-But as she lay there she realised she had felt the same softness before, when Brun had held her close and comforted her yesterday.
+But as she lay there she realized she had felt the same softness before, when Brun had held her head close and comforted her yesterday.
 Perhaps this level of touch was what Brun and Debug were comfortable with.
-She reached out with her arm in its cast to try and wipe some of Debug's tears away with her fingertips.
+She reached out with her arm in it's cast to try and wipe some of Debug's tears away with her fingertips.

 Through Debug's shirt and bra she could feel an erratic heartbeat.
 She shuffled forward to try the same things they had done for her minutes ago and gently bonked foreheads together.